rohanpsingh/mc_mujoco/README.md

 ```
 ---

-- By default, we assume your mujoco key is at `${MUJOCO_ROOT_DIR}/bin/mjkey.txt` if that is not the case you can set the environment variabe `MUJOCO_KEY_PATH` to the path where your `mjkey.txt` is.
+- (For old versions of mujoco) By default, we assume your mujoco key is at `${MUJOCO_ROOT_DIR}/bin/mjkey.txt` if that is not the case you can set the environment variabe `MUJOCO_KEY_PATH` to the path where your `mjkey.txt` is.
 - If Mujoco simulation becomes unstable `WARNING: Nan, Inf or huge value ...
 The simulation is unstable`.
 Try setting the mc-rtc control timestep lower (`0.001` or `0.002`).

 ### GUI

 **Apply external force**

 An object is selected by left-double-click.
-The user can then apply forces and torques on the selected object by holding Ctrl and dragging the mouse.
+The user can then apply forces and torques on the selected object by holding `Ctrl` key and dragging the mouse.

 ### Credits